yrhsilence/auto_commit/README.md

 auto_commit
 ===========

-Monitor the specified folder and process
+Monitor the specified folder and process.